elasticio/postgresql-component/README.md

 #### Table Name

-You need to put into field **Table Name** the name of the table in which you want to put multiple values.
+You need to put the name of the table into field **Table Name** where you want to put multiple values.

 #### Columns

-You need to determine the name of the columns in which the corresponding values will be inserted.
+You need to determine the name of the columns in which corresponding values will be inserted.

 The incoming message needs to contain the body with an array of objects.
-Each object needs to contain values will be inserted in corresponding columns.
+Each object needs to contain values that will be inserted in corresponding columns.

 For example, you need to execute following query:
 ```$sql